rahimaalina/rahimaalina/README.md

 🌱 I’m exploring - Data Science and App development.
 🤔 I’m trying - To develop impactful stories in life.
 ⚡ Fun fact - I can speak 4 languages - 2 of them hardly🙃.
-❤️ Hobby - Sleeping and reading astronomy and mangas😉.
+❤️ Hobby - Sleeping and reading astronomy & mangas😉.